Welding-arc:

 High productivity...

-SUBMERGED ARC WELDING is a successful mechanized semi-automatic process, where the electric Welding-arc is struck between a bare electrode wire unreeling from a spool and the prepared joint, under the cover of a granulated flux, continuously provided just ahead of the advancing weld front.
+That is done under the cover of a granulated flux, continuously provided just ahead of the advancing weld front.

 To be economic the process must be applied to long joints, with a certain minimum thickness, with special equipment and trained operators.

-This Welding-arc process is quite successful for well prepared joints of long stretches, or for circular joints of large cylindrical bodies.
 The weld is always performed in flat position and there is no spatter because of the action of the flux.

 For multipass welds there is the inconvenience of the necessity of complete removal of solidified slag from the previous beads, before the deposition of the following one.